-Is each of our board and committee members and nominee independent?
+Is each of our board and committee members independent?

-Based on information solicited from each director and nominee, the board has determined that none of our directors or Mr. Davis, other than Mr. Sprowls, has a material relationship with us, either directly or indirectly as a partner, shareholder or officer of an organization that has a relationship with us and is otherwise independent under the corporate governance standards of the New York Stock Exchange.
+Based on information solicited from each director, the board has determined that none of our directors, other than Mr. Sprowls, has a material relationship with us, either directly or indirectly as a partner, shareholder or officer of an organization that has a relationship with us and is otherwise independent under the corporate governance standards of the New York Stock Exchange.
 We have not adopted any other categorical standards for determining whether a board member is independent.

-The board determined that Mr. Anderson, Ms. Anderson, Dr. Bontá, Mr. Fielder, Ms. Holloway, Ms. Hopkins, Mr. Levin and Ms. Wilkins are independent directors.
-The board also determined that Mr. Davis satisfies the independence standards of the New York Stock Exchange.
-In determining that these directors and Mr. Davis are independent, the board considered the following facts:
+The board determined that Ms. Anderson, Dr. Bontá, Mr. Davis, Mr. Fielder, Ms. Holloway, Ms. Hopkins, Mr. Levin and Ms. Wilkins are independent directors.
+In determining that these directors are independent, the board considered the following facts: